 Rule 5.13.
-Gifts Worth No More than Ten Dollars (\$10.00) to State Officer or Employee.
+Gifts of Ten Dollars (\$10.00) or Less, Displayable Gifts in Recognition of State Service, and Informational Material Related to State Service.

-A lobbyist principal may give a plaque, trophy or similar item suitable for display no more than once per year to a state officer or employee in acknowledgement of the officer or employee's public service, provided the value of the item is no more than Two Hundred Dollars (\$200.00), and the gift is reported on the Legislative Lobbyist Report.
+A. A lobbyist principal may give a plaque, trophy or similar item suitable for display no more than once per year to a state officer or employee in acknowledgement of the officer or employee's public service, provided the value of the item is no more than Two Hundred Dollars (\$200.00).
+Such gifts are reported to the Commission on the Legislative Lobbyist Report.
 No state officer or employee may accept more than one (1) such gift during any calendar year from the same lobbyist principal.
-A legislative liaison, legislative lobbyist, executive lobbyist or lobbyist principal may provide a gift of any single item with a fair market value not exceeding Ten Dollars (\$10.00) to any state officer or employee, provided that a legislative liaison, legislative lobbyist, executive lobbyist principal shall not make more than one such gift during any calendar year to any state officer or employee.